vaginessa/Monitorr/README.md

 ![](https://raw.githubusercontent.com/Monitorr/Monitorr/master/assets/img/monitorrbanner.png)
 # !!
-DO NOT USE THIS BRANCH, STILL VERY MUCH IN DEVELOPMENT !!
+DO NOT USE THIS BRANCH, STILL IN DEVELOPMENT !!

 ## - *Monitorr* is a webfront to live display the status of any webapp or service